Historians: Read Asset Metadata

 Intelligence Hub design considerations for obtaining asset metadata

-These considerations pertain to obtaining asset metadata.
+These considerations pertain to processing asset metadata.

 - Define scope: Identify the assets that are in scope for the given solution.

-- Start small, measure, then scale: Begin by querying for metadata for 10s or 100s of assets and scale from there to determine query duration.
+- Start small, measure, then scale: Begin by querying for metadata for 10s or 100s of assets and scale from there to optimize query duration.
+Optimally, the duration of the query should be approximately a few seconds.

-- Assess connection impact: Understand how the new Connection Input impacts other Inputs sharing the same Connection.
+- Assess Connection impact: Understand how the new Connection Input impacts other Inputs sharing the same Connection.

 - Model the shape: This solution type is conducive to a wide table format with columns per metadata value.
+Use an Intelligence Hub Model to define column names and data types.

 AVEVA PI System Asset Framework (AF): asset metadata